BereketRetta/MicroversePortfolio/README.md

 <!-- ![screenshot](./app_screenshot.png) -->

-This is a simple hello world project
+This project is my first portfolio pweb page built by using html and css.
+This project used many web technologies. you can clone and play-around.

 ## Built With